Direct discovery of the inner exoplanet in the HD206893 system. Evidence for deuterium burning in a planetary-mass companion: Results

-To assess the orbital parameters for HD\,206893\,B and c, we employ the method presented in \citet{lwr21} to perform Bayesian parameter estimation with the \texttt{orbitize!} \citep{bwa20} software package for jointly fitting the orbits of multiple substellar companions using relative astrometry from GRAVITY, the stellar RVs described in the previous section, and Hipparcos and Gaia absolute stellar astrometry from the EDR3 edition of the HGCA \citep{b21, kat22}.
+To assess the orbital parameters for HD\,206893B and c, we employ the method presented in \citet{lwr21} to perform Bayesian parameter estimation with the \texttt{orbitize!} software package \citep{bwa20} for jointly fitting the orbits of multiple substellar companions using relative astrometry from GRAVITY, the stellar RVs described in the previous section, and Hipparcos and Gaia absolute stellar astrometry from the EDR3 edition of the HGCA \citep{b21, kat22}.
 This method accounts for shifts in the system barycenter due to multiple planets in the system, but does not account for planet-planet interactions, which are negligible on these timescales.
 The covariances of the uncertainties in RA/Dec due to $u$-$v$ coverage are also automatically handled by \texttt{orbitize!}.
-To find the best fit orbits for the HD\,206893\,B and c objects, the parallel-tempered affine-invariant sampler \citep{foreman-mackeyEmceeMCMCHammer2013,vousdenDynamicTemperatureSelection2016} was run using 20 temperatures, 1000 walkers per temperature, and 60,000 steps per walker.
+To find the best fit orbits for the HD\,206893B and c objects, the parallel-tempered affine-invariant sampler \citep{foreman-mackeyEmceeMCMCHammer2013,vousdenDynamicTemperatureSelection2016} was run using 20 temperatures, 1000 walkers per temperature, and 60,000 steps per walker.
 The walker chains were visually inspected for convergence, and the last 10,000 steps from each walker at the lowest temperature was used to form the posterior distributions for each parameter.
-A depiction of the orbits for both HD\,206893\,B and c are shown in Fig~\ref{orbits}.